There’s been a lot of chatter about Wireguard lately, especially after it was added to the official Linux 5.6 kernel back in March.

 Okay, with all of that out of the way, let’s get back to the original question: is Wireguard good for torrenting?

-But again, Wireguard is still in development for Windows and Mac, so if you’re using one of those, we’d recommend using Wireguard through an established VPN provider, like Private Internet Access.
+But again, Wireguard is still in development for Windows and Mac, so if you’re using one of those, we’d recommend using Wireguard through an established VPN provider, like PIA VPN.
 This will make the protocol easier to use, and you can also switch back and forth between it and OpenVPN as desired.

 In short, there’s nothing to lose.
 Especially since Private Internet Access VPN is already the best torrenting VPN in the business.
 Sign up today and give Wireguard a try!